LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Notes of caution:** Screening technology performance will typically suffer if only fugitive emissions are being targeted due to the confounding presence of design (e.g., vented) emissions.
 Results from simulations of screening technologies that do not consider venting are therefore optimistic and unlikely to be representative of true reductions.
 When vented emissions are considered, it will change what facilities are selected for follow-up by screening technologies.

-Users will need to also set consider_venting at a method level.
+If desired to set venting consideration at a method level, Users will need to also set include_venting to the desired value in the method level parameters.

 #### leak_dist_params